ahmedkhaeld/learn-go/README.md

 }
 ```
 > [116 104 105 115 32 97 32 115 116 114 105 110 103], []uint8 <br/>
-> we actually get this as a string comes out as the ASCII values, or the UTF valuesfor each character in that string.
+> we actually get this as a string comes out as the ASCII values, or the UTF values for each character in that string.

 >why would you use this one?
 It's a very
 good question.
 A lot of the functions that we're going to use in go actually work with